1 Finding Concurrent ECOSTRESS and EMIT Data

 Summary

 Both the ECOsystem Spaceborne Thermal Radiometer Experiment on Space Station (ECOSTRESS) and the Earth surface Mineral dust source InvesTigation (EMIT) instruments are located on the International Space Station (ISS).
 Their overlapping fields of view provide an unprecedented opportunity to demonstrate the compounded benefits of working with both datasets.
-In this notebook we will show how to utilize the earthaccess Python library to find concurrent ECOSTRESS and EMIT data.
+In this notebook we will show how to search for data using the earthaccess Python library, then how to filter down results to find concurrently acquired ECOSTRESS and EMIT data.
+Another notebook offering similar functionality via a different approach is available: Finding Coincident Airborne and Orbital Data.

 Background